About the Book

 Standard Landscape, 10×8 in, 25×20 cm

 - Publish Date Feb 12, 2011

-- Tags hill town village, hill town, Maryville University, Principia College, Sam Carter, Washington University, Rosemary Strembicki, Stan Strembicki, Barbara Archer, Marty Chapo Koch, Marty Koch, Marty Chapo, Kristen Langefeld, Suzi Gablik, Susanne Perling Hudson, Dave Hickey, Alexander Nehamas, Rusty Freeman, Mount Vernon, St. Louis, acrylic painting, watercolor painting, The Italian Suite, Carol Carter, Italia, Lucca, sunset, Fiesole, Toscano, Arno, Cedarhurst, Italy, Tuscany, acrylic, watercolor, Renaissance, Florence, paintings, Duomo, Firenze, Mediterranean
+- Keywords hill town village, hill town, Maryville University, Principia College, Sam Carter, Washington University, Rosemary Strembicki, Stan Strembicki, Barbara Archer, Marty Chapo Koch, Marty Koch, Marty Chapo, Kristen Langefeld, Suzi Gablik, Susanne Perling Hudson, Dave Hickey, Alexander Nehamas, Rusty Freeman, Mount Vernon, St. Louis, acrylic painting, watercolor painting, The Italian Suite, Carol Carter, Italia, Lucca, sunset, Fiesole, Toscano, Arno, Cedarhurst, Italy, Tuscany, acrylic, watercolor, Renaissance, Florence, paintings, Duomo, Firenze, Mediterranean

 Carol Carter was born in Sumter, South Carolina, received her BFA at Principia College in Elsah, Illinois and her MFA at Washington University in St. Louis, Missouri.
 Having spent several years of her childhood in Florida, Carter’s work often includes images of water and tropical themes.
 She works in watercolor and acrylic media and is recognized internationally in both.
 She has exhibited in numerous countries and has received many international awards and accolades.
 Carter’s work is represented in many public and private art collections.
 Carol Carter lives in St. Louis, Missouri.
 She splits her time between painting in her studio, teaching, and traveling.